CSS

 background-position

-The background-position CSS property offsets the initial position of background images relative to the background origin.
+The background-position CSS property sets the initial position for each background image.

 background-repeat

-The background-repeat CSS property sets how a background image is tiled.
+The background-repeat CSS property sets how background images are repeated.

 background-size